Alegres/awstraining-cicd-hands-on/README.md

           echo "### Summary: Length of last name is ${{ needs.print_last_name.outputs.last_name_length }}" >> $GITHUB_STEP_SUMMARY
 ```

+5. Commit changes
+6. Go to GitHub -> Actions, select new workflow and execute it

 # Custom composite action
+1. Create new repository and place the custom composite action code in it

 ```yaml
 name: 'Hello World'
 description: 'Greet someone'